itsvikask/Angular-POC/README.md

 # POC for Angular, it's libraries & concepts
-Sample repository to make use of Angular utils such as
+Repository to make use of Angular concepts such as

 angular material